docker/docs/compose/compose-file/index.md

 ### internal

-By default, Compose implementations MUST provides external connectivity to networks. `internal` when set to `true` allow to create an externally isolated network.
+By default, Compose implementations provide external connectivity to networks. `internal` when set to `true` creates an internally-isolated network that cannot be accessed externally.

 ### labels